 Planning a Trip to Ladakh in Monsoons?

 It will help you in order to make a long trip to Ladakh in monsoons.
-These tips will help you mitigate few risks to an extent and minimise impact of few which may occur when you are up there in Ladakh.
-So, let’s begin…
+These tips will help you mitigate few risks to an extent and minimize the impact of few which may occur when you are up there in Ladakh in monsoons.

 1. Be prepared for monsoon hassles in lower hills